gioblu/PJON/strategies/README.md

 ```
 Receives a response from the packet's receiver

-You can define your own set of 5 methods to use PJON with your personal strategy on the media you prefer.
-If you need other custom configuration or functions, those can be defined in your personal Strategy class.
-Other communication protocols could be used inside those methods to transmit data.
+You can define your own set of methods to use PJON with your own strategy on the medium you prefer.
+If you need other custom configuration or functions, those can be defined in your Strategy class.
+Other communication protocols could be used inside those methods to transmit and receive data:

 ```cpp
 // Simple Serial data link layer implementation example